 Nobody knows how to party like Caribbean people.

-I don’t know how I’m going to do it, but somehow some way I must attend at least ONE of these events for 2018.
+I don’t know how I’m going to do it, but somehow some way I must attend at least ONE of these events in the upcoming year.